 Workshops and Other Opportunities

-Explore topics and imagine how to apply them in the context of your teaching.
-Contact us by telephone, email, or drop in to the Center for more information.
+Explore topics and imagine ways to apply them in the context of your teaching.
+Contact us for more information.

 Teaching & Learning in the Diverse Classroom

-Teaching & Learning in the Diverse Classroom is a four-week, self-paced online course for anyone with teaching responsibilities at Cornell, at any level of diversity expertise.
-Modules explore strategies for inclusive course design, social identity and self-reflection, and pedagogical practices that effectively support student engagement and belongingness across difference.
+Teaching & Learning in the Diverse Classroom is a four-week, instructor-paced online course for anyone with teaching responsibilities at Cornell, at any level of diversity expertise.
+Modules explore strategies for inclusive course design, social identity and self-reflection, and pedagogical practices that effectively support student engagement and a sense of belonging across difference.

 Big Red Teaching Days